Miguel-Pinto99/Vehicle-Dashboad/README.md

 The dashboard served as a display that enabled communication between the ATLASCAR2 and the driver, updating the driver in real-time with all data related to the vehicle on a dynamic screen, thereby enhancing the driver’s situational awareness.

 The information relative to the car was present at the CAN-Bus of the vehicle.
 Therefore a ROS network was created with 3 nodes and 2 topics.
-A node was responsabile for receiving and decrying the messages using a OBD-II port connection.Then the data would be published into a topic.
+A node was responsabile for receiving and decrying the messages using a OBD-II port connection and then the data would be published into a topic.
 Other node creates warnings by analysing info such as doors or the charger state.
 Finnaly a third node would be responsable for the front-end logic.
 The display for the project was developed using Kivy, a Python library for developing multitouch applications.

 Most information was related to the car’s original features, such as autonomy and velocity.
 Warnings and notifications were also added.